hazeedhrshd/Competitor-Analysis-of-Deliverando/README.md

 The visualizations in this analysis focus on the following key aspects:

-1. **Competitor Analysis:** Comparing Deliverando's performance with other food delivery services in Graz.
-This includes metrics such as delivery times, customer ratings, and order volume.
+1. **Competitor Analysis:** Comparing Deliverando's performance with the competitor in Graz.
+This includes metrics such as location, customer and order volume.

 2. **Growth Analysis:** Tracking Deliverando's growth over two months, including order volume trends.